 His pecs were particularly ginormous, and according to Arnie himself, there was one exercise he preferred doing to make them look so broad.
 It's the same pecs exercise I simply can't stop doing myself (although my chest is not nearly as big as his).

-Before we go any further it's worth noting that Arnie was a professional bodybuilder and worked out intensely almost every day.
-The Arnold Schwarzenegger Blueprint to Mass workout plan involves doing countless reps of heavy exercises that include his famous Arnold press, as well as the pecs exercise we'll discuss today.
-Don't expect breastplate-like pecs after one workout.
+Before we go any further, it's worth noting that Arnie was a professional bodybuilder and worked out intensely almost every day.
+For example, the Arnold Schwarzenegger Blueprint to Mass workout plan involves doing countless reps of heavy exercises that include his famous Arnold press, as well as the pecs exercise we'll discuss today.
+Don't expect breastplate-like pecs nor a back as big as Arnie's after one workout.

 From an equipment point of view, Arnie's pecs fly isn't all that different from your everyday dumbbell fly.
 All you need is a decent weight bench and a pair of heavy enough dumbbells (you can use adjustable dumbbells if you're working out at home).